 Pittsburgh takes three one-goal leads in the first period, only to have the Blackhawks pull even each time on a goal by Dirk Graham.
 Rick Tocchet puts Pittsburgh ahead 4-3 early in the second period, but Chicago ties the game 4-4 on a goal by Jeremy Roenick.

 A goal by Larry Murphy early in the third period puts Pittsburgh ahead 5-4, and this time the Penguins get the next goal.
 Ron Francis scores what proves to be the Cup-winner at 7:59, giving Pittsburgh a 6-4 lead.
 Roenick makes it 6-5 when he scores again midway through the period.

-Mario Lemieux, who has two assists in Game 4, wins the Conn Smythe Trophy as playoff MVP for the second straight year with 34 points in 15 games.
+Mario Lemieux, who has two assists in Game 4, is voted winner of the Conn Smythe Trophy as playoff MVP for the second straight year with 34 points in 15 games.

-1993: The Los Angeles Kings win the first Stanley Cup Final game in their history by defeating the Montreal Canadiens 4-1 at the Forum.
+1993: The Los Angeles Kings win the first Cup Final game in their history by defeating the Montreal Canadiens 4-1 at the Forum.
 Wayne Gretzky sets up the Kings' first three goals before hitting the empty net with 1:58 remaining.
 Kelly Hrudey makes 31 saves for the Kings, who are the last of the remaining 1967 expansion teams to reach the Final.

 1995: The Detroit Red Wings win a playoff game in overtime at home for the first time since 1960 when defenseman Nicklas Lidstrom scores 1:01 into OT for a 2-1 victory against the Blackhawks in Game 1 of the Western Conference Final at Joe Louis Arena.
 Detroit's Keith Primeau ties the game 1-1 early in the second period after Chicago's Joe Murphy scores a power-play goal late in the first.
 It's Detroit's first home OT win in the playoffs since a 2-1 victory against the Toronto Maple Leafs on March 29, 1960, and ends a streak of 10 straight losses.

-1996: The Florida Panthers reach the Final in their third season by defeating the Penguins 3-1 in Pittsburgh in Game 7 of the Eastern Conference Final.
+1996: The Florida Panthers reach the Cup Final in their third season by defeating the Penguins 3-1 in Pittsburgh in Game 7 of the Eastern Conference Final.
 John Vanbiesbrouck makes 39 saves and forward Tom Fitzgerald puts Florida ahead to stay by beating Tom Barrasso 6:18 into the third period for a 2-1 lead.